JavierLaz/PracticalworkII/README.md

 ## Stages of development:

 ### Layout:
-The layout of the webpage was the first development, consisting mainly on sketches of a basic webpage: A header with a navigation bar, main body subdivided in section and footer, implemented in both the css and main file.
+The layout of the webpage was the first development, consisting mainly on sketches of a basic webpage: A header with a navigation bar, main body subdivided in sections and footer, implemented in both the css and main file.

 ### Classes:
 The main classes were inspired by the activity iii page and the different ones were brought up depending on the features intended.